-The Offering

-Common stock offered by us 4,250,000 shares of common stock

-Common stock offered by the selling 782,600 shares of common stock stockholders this offering Use of proceeds unsonering

-Common stock to be outstanding after

-25,163,532 shares of common stock

-We intend to use a substantial portion of the net proceeds from this offering for future acquisitions.
+The Offering Common stock offered by us 4,250,000 shares of common stock Common stock offered by the selling stockholders 782,600 shares of common stock Common stock to be outstanding after this offering 25,550,172 shares of common stock Use of proceeds We intend to use a substantial portion of the net proceeds from this offering for future acquisitions.
 We will also use a portion of the net proceeds from this offering for repayment of debt, working capital and other general corporate purposes.
 See "Use of Proceeds."
 We will not receive any proceeds from the sale of shares by the selling stockholders.

-Nasdaq National Market Symbol
+Nasdaq National Market Symbol "PRFT"